-I am an independent careers and university adviser working with both TGGS and TBGS.
-In school I meet with students individually, mainly in years 11, 12 and 13, to discuss plans for after GCSE and A levels.
+You have access to an independent careers and university adviser working with TGGS students.
+In school they meet with students individually, mainly in years 11, 12 and 13, to discuss plans for after GCSE and A levels.

 When it comes to picking your GCSEs, the subjects that are compulsory in TGGS keep open almost all careers, so whatever you pick, it is unlikely that you will rule out options for later in life.
 However, at A level, some subjects require/prefer you to have taken the subject at GCSE, so it is worth thinking ahead to possible 6th form choices.
 It also follows that some degrees and careers prefer certain A levels, so you can see that it's good to start thinking now about your future directions.